She was exceptionally beautiful, with what Michael Powell

 Nora in 1920 aged 18.
 Photograph courtesy of Rosalind Knight

-Nora's film career began in 1920 when she was seen by British Gaumont in a Pathe Gazette newsreel in which she was modelling hats for The Tatler ("I had the sort of face hats like").
+Nora's film career began in 1920 when she was seen by British Gaumont in a Pathe Gazette newsreel modelling hats for The Tatler ("I had the sort of face hats like").
 She was invited to do a screen test for them and was offered a contract to appear in three silent films - Saved From The Sea (1920), The Autumn of Pride (1921) and The Fortunes of Christina McNab (1921).
 In the last of these she played a Scots girl and, without the restrictions of sound, was able to add authenticity to he performance by repeating over and over the one Scottish phrase she knew - "Och Aye!"

 Nora and Francis Lister on the day of their engagement,